oxidecomputer/typify/README.md

 ### `rustfmt`

-Best for generation of code that might be checked in alongside hand-written code such as in the case of an `xtask` or stand-alone code generator (list `cargo-typify`).
+Best for generation of code that might be checked in alongside hand-written code such as in the case of an `xtask` or stand-alone code generator (such as `cargo-typify`).

 ```rust